pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 1. Click the **Open Bob** icon in the top right Activity Bar to open the chat panel.
 2. If not already in **IBM i Developer** mode, switch to it using the mode selector at the top of the chat.
 3. Click the **`+` (Scope) button** and select **(QSYS) Library List** as the context scope.
 This gives Bob visibility into the full application structure.
 Again, make sure that `FLGHT4nn` is in the library list.
 Bob will first search in this list before searching in all QSYS.
-4. ⚠️ Type the following prompt after replacing the nn with your library number:
+4. ⚠️ Type the following prompt after replacing the nn with your library number (e.g. FLGHT401, FLGHT402...):

 ```text
    Generate a comprehensive architecture overview of the FLIGHT4nn application in QSYS in Markdown format.
 Include a high-level description, the main program flows, key programs and their roles, a Mermaid architecture diagram, and a summary of the database tables used.